The Best Handyman Insurance Companies

 When working in a profession that directly addresses customer requests, mistakes are bound to happen.
 As a handyman, you likely spend plenty of time assessing situations, providing consultation, and coming up with solutions before actually beginning a project.
 Errors and omissions insurance can protect your business from lawsuits should you make a mistake at any point in this process.

 While errors and omissions insurance can cover anything from malpractice to negligence, contractors’ errors & omissions insurance is geared specifically towards the kind of services performed by handymen and contractors.
 This kind of policy can cover some types of damage resulting from a handyman’s errors.
 For example, if a handyman installs a cooling unit incorrectly and the unit stops working as a result, contractors’ E&O insurance would cover the cost of replacing it with a new one.
-However, contractors’ E&O coverage does not include claims of property damage or physical injury.
+However, while contractors’ E&O covers your own work and products, it does not include claims of bodily injury or damage to other third-party property.
 If a customer is injured as a result of a handyman’s faulty stair installation, for example, the customer’s medical expenses would instead be covered by a general liability policy.

 Commercial Property Insurance

-Generally speaking, commercial property insurance covers expenses related to damage or theft of your business’s real property.
-In this case, property can include buildings, other structures, or equipment owned or rented by your handyman business.
+Generally speaking, commercial property insurance covers expenses related to damage to your business’s real property, such as buildings, and the damage or theft of your business personal property.
+In this case, property can include buildings, other structures, and equipment owned or rented by your handyman business.
 A commercial property insurance policy can, for example, cover damage to a warehouse or workshop and the equipment you keep inside of it.
 It can also cover income lost as a result of property damage or theft.

 Unlike tools and equipment insurance, which is designed to cover the smaller tools and equipment regularly transported from job site to job site, commercial property coverage targets business property that remains at a fixed location.